 Fulham should be demoted because they beat United because their

-the Premier League - and dressing rooms were exactly the same size!
+United had won 4-0 at Craven Cottage in the FA Cup - and dressing rooms were exactly the same size!

 Football On This Day – 22nd March 1889

 Sheffield United were formed at the Adelphi Hotel, Sheffield, by the

 President of the Sheffield Cricket Club, Sir Charles Clegg.
 Just six days